cshenton/normal-comparison/README.md

 ## PyStan

-- Painful compile times slow debugging
+- Compile times slow down the debugging process
 - Both sampling and VI recover parameters
 - VI is currently experimental, no nice output format
 - Model code is both terse and readable

 Stan's advantage is portability.
-Model specifications can work it the command line, python, R, and Julia front ends.
+Model specifications can work with the command line, python, R, and Julia front ends.
 This is great for research, but a pain for writing unit tested code that's going to run on a server.

-In addition, it is the most focussed on sampling based approaches, and as a result its Variational Bayes estimator is currently experimental.
+Out of the three, it is the most focussed on sampling based approaches, and as a result its Variational Bayes estimator is currently experimental.

-I'll probably not be investing time into writing stan code, because the Theano and Tensorflow backends of PyMC3 and Edward come with great tooling, and benefit from the externality of a wider community than just people doing bayesian inference.
+This will likely change in the next major release, but means it's harder to be agnostic to your method of inference within the framework.

+However, stan still feels best suited to research, and lacks the production tooling that that tensorflow and theano backends give edward and pymc3.

 ## Edward

-- Great API
 - Posterior Definition is a little verbose
 - VI Strugges to converge on scale parameter
 - Sampling methods don't seem to work

-Edward has by far my favourite API of the three.
+I really like the high level desin of edward's API.
 So it was unfortunate that the estimated scale parameter varied so much from run to run.
 This is as compared to the ADVI routine in PyMC3, which produced mean estimates of the scale parameter within 0.01 of eachother from run to run.

+The linear and mixed effects regression examples on the project's website simply omit uncertainty in the scale parameter, so do not have this issue.
+This was actually the motivation for writing this comparison in the first place.
+Either the KLqp algorithm has difficulty dealing with scale parameter uncertainty, or I've implemented things incorrectly.

 In addition, I could not get the sampling methods to work.
 This should serve more as an indication of how thin the documentation is on sampling